babel/babel-polyfills/README.md

   1. you are not compiling your dependencies, but you want to be sure that they have all the necessary polyfills;
   1. Babel's detection logic isn't smart enough to understand which functions you are using;
-  1. you want to have a single bundled file containing all the polyfill, without needing to regenerate it when your code changes.
+  1. you want to have a single bundled file containing all the polyfills, without needing to regenerate it when your code changes.

     <!-- prettier-ignore-start -->
     <table>